shubZk17/Churn_Prediction/README.md

 ## 🚀 Features

-- Pretrained model loaded via `pickle`
+- Trained model and loaded via `pickle`
 - Input preprocessing using `LabelEncoder`
 - Robust handling of missing and unseen categorical values
 - Supports inference on new customer data